 A young girl hailing from Raven Court, Orphea is the daughter of its realm lord, the Raven Lord.
 After discovering her father secretly unleashing the Dark Nexus, she left her home and coincidentally met Deckard Cain in King's Crest, only to witness her father defeat the Lady of Thorns and cause the fall of King's Crest.
 Vowing to stop her father from hurting anyone else, she chose to rise up against him and become a hero in the Nexus.

 Orphea is a Ranged Assassin, and was the first Nexus-born Hero of the Storm.
 Her trait, Overflowing Chaos, grants Orphea a stack of Chaos whenever an ability damages a hero, which boosts the damage of her next Basic Attack and cause it to heal her, stacking up to three times.
 Her first basic ability is Shadow Waltz, which slams a tendril into the ground after a short delay, dealing damage in a line.
 If it hits a hero, the cooldown is lowered and Orphea will dash a short distance on her next movement.
 Chomp summons jaws that damage all enemies in front of Orphea within an arc.
-Her final basic ability, Dread, sends out a wave that lightly damages all enemies it passes through then erupts at the end of its path, dealing heavy damage and slowing all enemies caught in the burst.
+Her final basic ability, Dread, sends out a wave that lightly damages and slows all enemies it passes through, then erupts at the end of its path, dealing heavy damage and slowing all enemies caught in the burst.

 Her first Heroic ability is Eternal Feast, which deals damage to all enemies in its area and is repeated every second as long as it hits an enemy Hero.
 Her second Heroic ability, Crushing Jaws, pulls enemies in an area towards the center and stuns them for a moment.